laowantong/paroxython/paroxython/resources/spec.md

 #### Feature `variety`

 Ratio of the number of distinct features to the number of features, multiplied by the SLOC count.
 On a typical collection of educational programs, this formula should give a number of stars between 1 and 10, with a median value of about 2.5 stars.
+Programs that are neither too short nor too long, with as little duplication of concepts as possible, should hit the sweet spot (i.e., lots of stars).

 ##### Derivations